 Where to eat in Halifax was hard to tackle.
 There are so many restaurants I wanted to try, but that just means I have to be back!

-Here were 8 of the best restaurants in Halifax that I had the pleasure of checking out – in no particular order.
+In this food guide, here were 8 of the best restaurants in Halifax that I had the pleasure of checking out – in no particular order.

 Did you know?
 The name Edna stands for “Eat, Drink, Nourish, Always”.